-Research and development expenses were \$46,695 for the three months ended March 31, 2009, as compared to \$300,000 for the three months ended March 31, 2008.
+The research and development expenses were \$13,978 for the three months ended June 30, 2009 as compared to \$276,679 for the three months ended June 30, 2008.
 The decrease was a result of the SRA being converted to a cost reimbursable basis effective September 1, 2008 under the terms of the revised SRA agreement that was signed October 31, 2008.
-Additionally, on October 1, 2008, we employed Dr. Hakki Refai as Chief Technology Officer who previously was the lead investigator on the SRA with OU.
+Additionally on October 1, 2008 we employed Dr. Hakki Refai as Chief Technology Officer who previously was the lead investigator on the SRA with OU.
+Dr. Refai's salary and benefits are included in general and administrative expenses for 2009.